react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ### `<TabViewAnimated />`

-Container component responsible for managing tab transitions
+Container component responsible for managing tab transitions.

-It accepts the following props,
+#### Props

 - `navigationState` - the current navigation state
 - `onRequestChangeTab` - callback for when the current tab changes, should do the `setState`
 - `onChangePosition` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here